How to Register a company in Kenya

 - Three preferred company names

-- Share Capital: Determine the authorized share capital of the company and specify the shareholding structure (number of shares)
+- Share Capital: Determine the authorised share capital of the company and specify the shareholding structure (number of shares)

 Additional Documents (May be Required):